DominicBen/thehugowebsite/content/posts/how-to-use-markdown.md

 ---
 ### This will teach you how to use Markdown :grin:

-Markdown is a plaintext language that allows users to make HTML like webpages with no coding required These markdown files are simple and easy to make, which make them great for blogs, personal websites, cookbooks, and manifestos alike!
+Markdown is a plain text language that allows users to create HTML-like webpages without requiring coding.
+These Markdown files are simple and easy to create, making them great for blogs, personal websites, cookbooks, and manifestos alike!

 ## Bold
-to make a word **bold**, Simply surround each side of a word with (**) a double asterisk
+To make a word **bold**, simply surround each side of the word with (**) a double asterisk.

     Here is an **Example**
 Here is an **Example**

 ## Italics
-Similar to bold, Surround each side of a word with (_) an underscore
+Similar to bold, surround each side of the word with (_) an underscore.

     very _simple_
 very _simple_